Soil science: Areas of practice

 A more traditional role for soil scientists has been to map soils.
-Most every area in the United States now has a published soil survey, which includes interpretive tables as to how soil properties support or limit activities and uses.
+Almost every area in the United States now has a published soil survey, including interpretive tables on how soil properties support or limit activities and uses.
 An internationally accepted soil taxonomy allows uniform communication of soil characteristics and soil functions.
-National and international soil survey efforts have given the profession unique insights into landscape scale functions.
+National and international soil survey efforts have given the profession unique insights into landscape-scale functions.
 The landscape functions that soil scientists are called upon to address in the field seem to fall roughly into six areas: